 She has participated in various exhibitions such as Merayakan Murni, Sudakara Artspace Sanur Bali (2016), Mabesikan Project, Art for Social Change Presentation, Jakarta (2017) and Synthesis (Wonders of Indonesia), Bulgaria, (2019).
 Her most recent solo exhibition called ‘’Under the Skin’’, was held at the Yogyakarta based Redbase art institution in 2018.
 In 2017, she was awarded the Gold Award after winning the UOB Indonesian Painting of the Year competition, a milestone that cemented her stature as a rapidly rising figure within the contemporary Indonesian art world.

-Exhibition Text for Ode To The Sun by Alia Swastika- Download PDF
+Exhibition Catalogue for Ode To The Sun- Download PDF